Dental Implants Procedure

 The Most Durable and Lifelike Solution for Missing Teeth

 Dental implants are the strongest, longest-lasting and most lifelike replacement option for missing teeth.
 They function and feel just like regular teeth and can last a lifetime.
-Dr. Rubino always recommends dental implants as the first choice in tooth replacement for all patients who are eligible to receive them.
+Drs.
+Ryan, Tyler, and Thomas Rubino always recommend the dental implants procedure as the first choice in tooth replacement for all patients who are eligible to receive them.

 What is a Dental Implant?

 A dental implant is a titanium post that is inserted into the jawbone to function as an artificial tooth root to replace a missing tooth.
 A connecting piece known as an abutment is secured on top of the implant and acts as the attachment point for a dental crown, a bridge or a denture.